hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-aws-v2/06-team-management/assignment.md

 ---
 slug: team-management
 type: challenge
-title: Working with Teams in Terraform Cloud
+title: Working with Teams in HCP Terraform
 teaser: |
   As your Terraform usage increases more team members want to collaborate.
 Create teams, add users and implement granular permissions.
 notes:
 - type: text
   contents: |-
-    A few months go by and you continue building more infrastructure with Terraform Cloud.
-The devops team are all familiar with Terraform, but some members are unable to access the Terraform Cloud organization.
+    A few months go by and you continue building more infrastructure with HCP Terraform.
+The devops team are all familiar with Terraform, but some members are unable to access the HCP Terraform organization.

     Product manager Hiro requests the following:

-    > Can you please configure teams in our Terraform Cloud organization?
+    > Can you please configure teams in our HCP Terraform organization?
 Please grant me read access to your workspace.
 And also, setup admin access for Lars and development privileges to Aisha.
 tabs:
 - title: Code Editor
   type: service